 Interns and senior staff conduct brief, 30 minute intake interviews which provide a preliminary basis for differentially assigning clients to groups, senior staff, interns, or practicum students, and for determining the urgency of clients' needs.
+Initial diagnostic assessment and clinical impressions are also provided by clinicians.
 In-depth assessments, when necessary, may include the use of psychological testing, psychiatric examination, or both.
 Medical consultation is provided by the Student Health Services staff.
 Every senior staff and intern is assigned 2-3 intakes per week.

 Outreach Presentations/Program Consultation

 Interns have numerous opportunities to present programs and conduct workshops for the campus community at large and for a variety of University departments and campus organizations.
 Ongoing consultative involvement is also available with campus organizations and Student Life programs (e.g., diversity focused student organizations, family housing).
 In addition, interns (along with senior staff) represent the Center and the Division of Student Life at many University functions (e.g., New Student Orientation).
 Interns receive supervision individually (from senior staff present at outreach) as well as in a group format from the Outreach Coordinator 2 hours per month.

 Practicum Student Supervision